How to Write Effective Use Cases?

 Backbone formed

 To facilitate the management of requirements and work, you can break down the user activities into epics.
-This can be done by splitting a user activity into multiple function units.
-Let's have a try.
+This can be done by splitting a user activity into multiple functional units.
+Let's try it.

-1. Move your mouse pointer over the user activity Make Reservation and click on the + button below it to create an epic.
+1. Move your mouse pointer over the Make Reservation user activity and click the + button below it to create an epic.

 Create epic

-2. Enter Search hotel as the name of epic.
+2. Enter Search hotel as the name of the epic.

 Naming epic

-3. Let's add one more epic under the user activity Make Reservation.
-Move your mouse pointer over Search hotel and click on the + on the right to create a sibling.
+3. Let's add one more epic under the Make Reservation user activity.
+Move your mouse pointer over Search hotel and click the + on the right to create a sibling.

 Create sibling epic